Colemartindale/Colemartindale/README.md

-I am a Frontend Software Developer with a passion for React, Redux, Javascript, HTML, CSS, SASS and Ruby on Rails.
+I am a Fullstack Software Developer with a passion for React, Redux, Javascript, HTML, CSS, SASS and Ruby on Rails.
 Whether it is design, graphic art, music production or programming, I have always enjoyed exploring and growing my creative side in all walk of life.

 I have fun learning new technologies and pushing myself to think critically while using them.
 When brainstorming ideas, the user experience is at the forefront of my thoughts as I strive to build an interface around that which would be most responive and intuitive for them.